MSc Law and Finance

 Career prospects for graduates from this programme are excellent.
 Graduates with masters level knowledge in both the legal and financial fields possess a rare skillset, which is highly sought after by employers.

 In addition to the possibility of pursuing further research and/or doctoral study, the course will equip graduates to pursue a range of careers.
 In particular, the courses will be of benefit to graduates wishing to work in financial institutions; banks; the financial services industry; government; international organisations; non-governmental organisations (NGOs); and international media or journalism.
-Possible career destinations for graduate from this programme include commercial banking; investment banking; hedge fund managing; venture capitalism; market regulation; compliance; accountancy; management consultancy; or even becoming entrepreneurs by starting their own business.
-The University has recently been ranked 3rd in the UK for the employability of its graduates (QS, 2015).
+Possible career destinations for graduates from this programme include commercial banking; investment banking; hedge fund managing; venture capitalism; market regulation; compliance; accountancy; management consultancy; or even becoming entrepreneurs by starting their own business.
+The University has recently been ranked as the 5th most targeted university in the UK by graduate recruiters in the latest High Fliers report.

 We encourage you to prepare for your career from day one.
 Thats one of the reasons Leeds graduates are so sought after by employers.